OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

                       with OpenVPN 3 which uses a different privilege separation approach

+--mute-replay-warnings
+                      OpenVPN 2.5 and older can hide warnings related to replayed packets.
+Packet replays are not reported in the same way in OpenVPN 3 Core library, so this option makes no behavioural change.

 --ncp-ciphers CIPHERLIST
                       OpenVPN 2.4 option renamed to ``--data-ciphers`` in OpenVPN 2.5.
 Ignored in OpenVPN 3.